-The goal of the science camps is to introduce the students to the world of science research, through a range of practical projects that will excite, challenge, inspire and motivate them to excel in their final year of school and on their way to a possible career in science.
-By the end of the second camp students will not only have increased their knowledge of the sciences but gained practical skills, learned how to communicate science and be familiar with the range of career options open to scientists.
+The goal of the science camps is to introduce the students to the world of science research, through a range of practical projects that will excite, challenge, inspire, and motivate them to excel in their final year of school and on their way to a possible career in science.
+By the end of the second camp students will not only have increased their knowledge of the sciences but gained practical skills, learned how to communicate science, and be familiar with the range of career options open to scientists.

-OUASSA has a strong focus on analytical thinking and problem solving, the important role of communication and the way science in the 21st Century considers social and ethical concerns.
+Science Academy (OUASSA) has a strong focus on analytical thinking and problem solving, the important role of communication and the way science in the 21st Century considers social and ethical concerns.

 Residential Science Camps

-During the Science Camps all participants are provided full free board at one of the Residential Colleges adjacent to the University of Otago campus.
+During the Science Camps all participants are provided full free board at one of the residential colleges adjacent to the University of Otago campus.
 We will also pay your travel costs to get here.

 The science programme is balanced by social and recreational activities in the afternoons and/or evenings.